openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    that storage group.

 .. note::
-   If extra spec ``storagetype:disablecompression`` is set on a hybrid, it is ignored because compression is not a feature on a VMAX3 hybrid.
+   If extra spec ``storagetype:disablecompression`` is set on a Hybrid, it is ignored because compression is not an available feature on a VMAX3 Hybrid.

 12. Oversubscription support
 ----------------------------

-Please refer to the following:
+Please refer to the official OpenStack `over-subscription documentation`_ for further information on using over-subscription with PowerMax.
-:doc:`/admin/blockstorage-over-subscription`.

 13. Live migration support
 --------------------------

-Non-live migration (sometimes referred to simply as 'migration').
-The instance is shut down for a period of time to be moved to another hypervisor.
+**Non-live migration** (sometimes referred to simply as 'migration').
+The instance is shut down for a period of time to be moved to another hyper-visor.
 In this case, the instance recognizes that it was rebooted.

-Live migration (or 'true live migration').
+**Live migration** (or 'true live migration').
 Almost no instance downtime.
 Useful when the instances must be kept running during the migration.
 The different types of live migration are:

-- Shared storage-based live migration.
-Both hypervisors have access to shared storage.
+- **Shared storage-based live migration** Both hyper-visors have access to shared storage.

-- Block live migration.
-No shared storage is required.
+- **Block live migration** No shared storage is required.
 Incompatible with read-only devices such as CD-ROMs and Configuration Drive (config_drive).

-- Volume-backed live migration.
-Instances are backed by volumes rather than ephemeral disk.
+- **Volume-backed live migration** Instances are backed by volumes rather than ephemeral disk.
 For PowerMax volume-backed live migration, shared storage is required.